integrated-personal-data-system/.github/profile/README.md

 ### This is a Linux Foundation Project.
-# Goals and Objectives (Find your passion, join, and help!)
+# Goals and Objectives (Find your passion, join, help!)

 <br/>